- Founders in the Cloud

 Big tradeshows – Most the of big shows are a lot of noise.
 Focus on smaller, niche events for customer discovery.

 Booths at events – Use the sneaker booth method instead, by walking the show & meeting people.
-You cover more ground than at a booth.
+You cover way more ground than at a booth.

 Inflated egos – There is no room for egos in startups.
-Stay humble, focus on building great product, don’t let success go to your head.
+Stay humble, focus on building great product, don’t let early success go to your head.

 Not my job attitudes – You need teammates that willingly roll up their sleeves and do.
 Saying it’s “not my job” is an attitude killer.